Constraining braneworlds with entanglement entropy: Discussion

 We should emphasize that the end-of-the-world branes we consider in this paper are of a particular class.
 They are ``constant-angle" branes \eqref{plbrane2} embedded in a bulk AdS space \eqref{bsMetL1}.
 In principle, one may consider other foliations of the bulk into KR branes.
 This would yield more configurations, and in principle holography could be used to put different constraints on higher-derivative brane couplings.
 We leave this to future explorations.

+Another notable caveat is that we only consider one particular two-derivative correction to the brane action---the DGP term.
+Even at the level of two derivatives in the effective theory, we can write additional independent terms proportional to squares of extrinsic curvature.
+Schematically, this correction takes the form

+So in truth, general two-brane setups with actions truncated at two derivatives occupy an eight-dimensional parameter space parameterized as $(\theta_{1},\theta_2,\lambda_1,\lambda_2,a_1,a_2,b_1,b_2)$.
+Fortunately as found by \cite{Lee:2022efh}, \eqref{extCurvAct} does not affect the embedding equations \eqref{embeddingDGP}, so the shapes of the branes are only determined by the RS tensions and DGP couplings.
+However, \eqref{extCurvAct} may alter the $(d-2)$-dimensional area terms in the entropy functional \eqref{rtformulaDGP}.
+To see how, one would need to apply the recipe of \cite{Chen:2020uac} [specifically their equation (A.7)] to \eqref{extCurvAct}.

+Our goal in this paper was merely to show the possibility that a swath of effective brane-localized theories can be excluded on general physical principles.
+We do this by restricting to a slice of theory space where the terms \eqref{extCurvAct} (and all higher couplings) are dialed to zero.
+We leave exploration of other higher-derivative couplings to future work.

 \paragraph{Trivial massless Page curves} We briefly comment on the significance of these results to the recent discourse on the black hole information paradox.
-The typical ($d > 2$) higher-dimensional realization of Page curves as describing the evolution of semiclassical black hole information relies on the construction with one-KR-brane embedded in an ambient AdS geometries with a nontrivial blackening factor.
-The first such construction was numerical \cite{Almheiri:2019psy} and a simple analytical model was provided by \cite{Geng:2020qvw} shortly after.
-Moreover, \cite{Geng:2020qvw} claimed that the existence of a nontrivial Page curve may be due to the semiclassical theory on the brane being a \textit{massive} gravity theory, a feature that has long been ascribed to the presence of a non-gravitating bath glued on at the asymptotic infinity \cite{Porrati:2001db,Porrati:2002dt}.
-This aspect of the one-brane setup motivated a study of a two-brane setup embedded in a bulk black string geometry in \cite{Geng:2020fxl}.
+The typical ($d > 2$) higher-dimensional realization of Page curves as describing the evolution of semiclassical black hole information relies on the construction with one-KR-brane embedded in an ambient AdS geometry with a nontrivial blackening factor.
+The first such construction was numerical \cite{Almheiri:2019psy}, and a simple analytical model was provided by \cite{Geng:2020qvw} shortly after.
+Moreover, \cite{Geng:2020qvw} claimed that the existence of a nontrivial Page curve may be due to the semiclassical theory on the brane being a \textit{massive} gravity theory, a feature that has long been ascribed to the presence of a non-gravitating bath glued on at asymptotic infinity \cite{Porrati:2001db,Porrati:2002dt}.

+This aspect of the one-brane setup motivated our study of a two-brane setup embedded in a bulk black string geometry in \cite{Geng:2020fxl}.
 Here, one of the branes acts as a gravitating bath, and so the semiclassical theory on the branes maintains a massless graviton in its spectrum \cite{Kogan:2000vb}.
 We had found the entropy of radiation collected in the gravitating bath to be eternally computed by the bulk horizon area.
 Thus, the entropy of radiation was found to be constant in time, in agreement with the claims of \cite{Laddha:2020kvp}.